percona/percona-server-mongodb-operator/source/index.rst

 The Percona Kubernetes Operators are based on best practices for the configuration of a Percona Server for MongoDB replica set.
 The Operator provides many benefits but saving time, a consistent environment are the most important.

-*The operator was developed and tested for the following configurations only:*

-  * Percona Server for MongoDB 3.6 and Percona Server for MongoDB 4.0
-  * OpenShift 3.11 and OpenShift 4.0

-Other options may or may not work.

-Backups are not yet supported with Percona Server for MongoDB 4.0.
-Backups are supported for Percona Server for MongoDB 3.6.

-Also, the current PSMDB on Kubernetes implementation does not support Percona Server for MongoDB sharding.

 Overview
 ========